Armstrong once said that, "If it hadn't been for jazz, there wouldn't be no rock and roll."

-Even people who don’t like jazz know the name Louis Armstrong.
-The New Orleans-born trumpet player and singer, who would have marked his 113th birthday Aug.
-4, was an entertainer who possessed a unique voice and playing style that is still imitated today.
+He's one of the greatest musicians this world has ever seen: Louis Armstrong, the New Orleans-born trumpet player and singer, who died July 6, 1971, was an entertainer who possessed a unique voice and playing style that's still imitated today.
 During Armstrong's lifetime, only one of his recordings ever reached the No. 1 Billboard spot in the U.S.: his 1964 cover of "Hello, Dolly," which pushed the Beatles' "Can't Buy Me Love" from the top spot on the Hot 100 chart.
 Since his death, Armstrong's recordings have enjoyed great popular success, especially his cover of "What a Wonderful World."

 Armstrong died in 1971 in the Queens, New York City, home he and wife Lucille had owned for almost 30 years.
 (That building now is home to a museum devoted to the entertainer, the Louis Armstrong House.)
 His funeral services provide a glimpse into his popularity among his peers and fans: An estimated 25,000 people paid their respects at his open coffin in the New York National Guard Armory.
 Among the honorary pallbearers were Bing Crosby, Frank Sinatra, Dizzy Gillespie and Count Basie.

 Legacy.com remembers the legendary musician with a list of 10 facts you may not have known about the man nicknamed "Satchmo."